Fair Political Practices Commission Forms

 Statement of Economic Interests, Form 700

 City Council Members are elected officials identified in Government Code Section 87200 and are required to file Statement of Economic Interest Forms with the City Clerk's Office.
+Employees designated in the City's Conflict of Interest Code are also required to file.

 Distribution of City Gifts, Form 801